dustygriff/Pirate-Emblem/README.md

 -In the Github desktop client open up the newly created branch, in the top right hand corner a publish button should be present, select it and it will push the branch and changes to the online copy

 -Refresh the github online repository in your browser

+-The new branch is now live so select it and click the button 'Compare and pull request', it take you to the pull request page.